gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 ### Part Of Speech filtering

 The clusters previously obtained are filter by their Part of Speech (POS) classification.
 The POS tagging assigns to each word their definition as noun, verb, adjective, adverb.
 I explicitly exclude verbs, adverbs and pronouns.
-The filtered clusters exclude *could you suggest* since it is entirely formed by ignored words, and they are represented as:
+The filtered clusters exclude *could you suggest* since it is entirely formed by ignored words.
+They are represented as:

 ~~could you suggest~~ / pale ale beers / ice creams / party

 ### Lemmatization

-Lemmatization refers to the process of returning the root form of inflected words, in order to facilitate the analysis and the information  retrieval of terms.
-For example, _"Finds"_ and _"found"_ are grouped toghether as _"find"_.
-In this way, the cluster entities are turned into:
+Lemmatization refers to the process of returning the root form of inflected words, in order to facilitate the analysis and the search of those terms.
+For example, _"Finds"_ and _"found"_ are grouped together as _"find"_.
+In this way, cluster entities are turned into:

 pale ale beer~~(s)~~ / ice cream~~(s)~~ / party